Chained Echoes: Plot

-Three months later, Frederik has taken full control of Valandis, with the other countries start to openly wage war against him, and Glenn, who blames himself for the Grand Grimoire going off again, has gone into hiding.
-Victor convinces him to join the clan of Crimson Wings.
-The group recruits Amalia and her people before attacking Frederik and steal the Grand Grimoire.
-During the attack, Lenne gets killed, time stops and three giant god-like Vaen appears, which only Glenn can see.
-Realizing this, Vaen inform him they will sacrifice themselves to reverse time just enough for Glenn to save Lenne.
-They do so, Glenn saves Lenne and escapes with the Grand Grimoire.
+Three months later, Frederik has taken full control of Valandis, with the other countries starting to openly wage war against him, and Glenn, who blames himself for the Grand Grimoire going off again, has gone into hiding.
+Victor finds and convinces him to join the clan of Crimson Wings, who recruit Amalia and her people before attacking Frederik and stealing the Grand Grimoire.
+During the assault, Lenne is killed and time stops, with three giant god-like Vaen appearing that only Glenn can see.
+Realizing this, the Vaen inform him they will sacrifice themselves to reverse time, allowing Glenn to save Lenne and escape with the Grand Grimoire.